Class RungeKutta

 doEuler

-to resort to the traditional Euler's method with fixed step size.
-This happens ifautoDt==false
+boolean doEulertrueto resort to the traditional Euler's method with fixed step size.
+This happens ifautoDt==falseor in multi-species modules with mixed frequency and density dynamics.- See Also:

 -